ayubxontursunov/ayubxontursunov/README.md

 - 🔭 I’m currently working on **Python Development**

-- 🌱 I’m currently learning **Django, Database engineering**
+- 🌱 I’m currently learning **Data Analysis, Machine Learning and Deep Learning**

 - 👯 I’m looking to collaborate on **Python**

 - 📫 How to reach me **tursunovayubxon07@gmail.com**

 - ⚡ Fun fact **Did you know?
-The term "bug" in computer science came from a real moth found in a computer in 1947, leading to the phrase "debugging"! 🐛💻**
+The first web server ever created by Tim Berners-Lee ran on a NeXT computer, and he had a sticker on it that read: "This machine is a server.
+DO NOT POWER DOWN!!" 🖥️🌐**

 <h3 align="left">Connect with me:</h3>
 <p align="left">